lectorguard/NAT-Data-Collector/README.md

 # NAT Data Collector

 This Android application serves the purpose of gathering NAT-related data.
 It achieves this by sending small messages to a server, collecting metadata such as NAT-translated ports and IP addresses.
-A single sample consists of the meta-data from small messages, the connection type and traceroute meta information.
+A single sample consists of the meta-data from the small messages, the connection type and traceroute meta information.
 The samples are in a following step uploaded to the server and stored within the database.

 ## Clone Repository